 A Debt Service Reserve Fund has been established under the Subordinate Indenture to provide additional security for Debt Service Reserve Fund Bonds.
 The Debt Service Reserve Fund secures Debt Service Reserve Fund Bonds on a parity basis.
-The 2016 Third Series Subordinate Revenue Bonds are Debt Service Reserve Fund Bonds for the purpose of the Subordinate Indenture and, accordingly, are secured by moneys on deposit in the Debt Service Reserve Fund.
-After the release of excess funds in connection with the refunding of the Refunded Bonds, the balance on deposit in the Debt Service Reserve Fund will be sufficient to fulfill the Debt Service Reserve Fund Requirement of the Subordinate Indenture with respect to the 2016 Third Series Subordinate Revenue Bonds and all other outstanding Debt Service Reserve Fund Bonds.
-Upon the issuance of the 2016 Bonds and the refunding of the Refunded Bonds, the Commission will have \$4,472,467,001.45 of outstanding Debt Service Reserve Fund Bonds under the Subordinate Indenture (including compounded amounts as of June 1, 2016 for capital appreciation bonds).
-The currently outstanding Special Revenue Bonds and the 2016 Special Revenue Bonds are not Debt Service Reserve Fund Bonds under the Subordinate Indenture.
+The 2017A Subordinate Revenue Bonds are Debt Service Reserve Fund Bonds for the purpose of the Subordinate Indenture and, accordingly, are secured by moneys on deposit in the Debt Service Reserve Fund.
+After the deposit of a portion of the proceeds of the 2017A Subordinate Revenue Bonds in the Debt Service Reserve Fund the balance on deposit in the Debt Service Reserve Fund will be sufficient to fulfill the Debt Service Reserve Fund Requirement of the Subordinate Indenture with respect to the 2017A Subordinate Revenue Bonds and all other outstanding Debt Service Reserve Fund Bonds.
+Upon the issuance of the 2017A Subordinate Revenue Bonds (as described under "SECURITY FOR THE 2017A SUBORDINATE REVENUE BONDS - Subordinate Revenue Bonds"), there will be \$4,759,668,820.40 of outstanding Debt Service Reserve Fund Bonds under the Subordinate Indenture (including compounded amounts as of December 1, 2016 for outstanding capital appreciation bonds).
+The currently outstanding Special Revenue Bonds are not Debt Service Reserve Fund Bonds under the Subordinate Indenture.